audiolabs/APSRR-2016/reck-font/report.md

 * Due to the big dataset, computation time is high, especially for the Gkiokas12.
 Without parallelization it took about 18 hours.

-* A Typo in the the script analysis_algorithms.py leads to errors in the evaluation.
+* A typo in the the script 'analysis_algorithms.py' leads to errors in the evaluation.

 * The evaluation scripts are nicely written with iPhyton notebooks, but for a simpler extraction of the result plots, I converted it to a python script, which saves the desired plots as pngs.